 Who’s it for: Those who don’t mind paying a little extra for performance.

 How much will it cost: $50 to $60

 Why we picked the ClearStream Eclipse:

 The ClearStream Eclipse offers top-rated performance when it comes to flat, multi-directional HD antennas.
 This is true of all four available Eclipse models, which come in estimated signal ranges, from 35 miles up to 70.
 The antenna is two-sided — a black side and a white side — to match your decor.
 The material is not only adhesive on both sides (meaning no tape), but it also can be painted over, so it can easily become a discreet addition to any room.

 Even better, the multidirectional nature of the ClearStream Eclipse means it can be mounted virtually anywhere and doesn’t require precise aiming to catch a signal.
 Unlike many indoor antennas, most of which use a square or rectangular design, the circular design of the ClearStream Eclipse is better at picking up UHF signals, which can be a struggle for many indoor antennas.
 Those specs make it a great choice for those ready to ditch cable, regardless of where you live.

 The best amplified antenna

 Mohu Curve Amplified

-Why you should buy this: The Mohu Curve can hide in plain sight while it tunes into HDTV signals.
+Why you should buy this: The Mohu Curve hides in plain sight while offering excellent reception.